jsfuentes/Code-Cheatsheet/JS/Node/errors.md

 ## Error Handler

-If any route throws an error, it will go to first error handler which has specifically 4 args:
+If any route throws an error, it will go to first error handler which has **specifically 4 args**:

 ```js
 app.use(function(error, req, res, next) {